Blockchain-Puerto-Rico/American-Dictionary-for-Blockchain-Words-and-Terminology/README.md

 ## Format

-The glossary will ordered alphabetically on the Dictionary-[Language].md file.
+The glossary will be ordered alphabetically on the Glossary-[Language].md file.

 ### Basic Format
 * Word | (IPA pronunciation) | (grammatical classification)